 If you or someone you know is in the process of making a recovery from substance abuse and the significant threat of relapse is still in play, Unity Behavioral Health can help.

-We are a comprehensive recovery center located in scenic North Palm Beach, FL, specializing in drug and alcohol dependence, mental illness, and dual diagnosis.
+We are a comprehensive recovery center located in scenic North St. Lucie, FL, specializing in drug and alcohol dependence, mental illness, and dual diagnosis.
 Contact us today when you’re ready to learn more!

 Speak to one of our experienced and caring representatives at Unity Behavioral Health to learn about how our rehab programs can help your loved one defeat addiction.